ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 | SqlServer      |  1.44x |             1x |
 :::

+Where other than SQL Server's poor performance on Linux/Rosetta, the benchmarks run much faster on Apple M2 Macbook Air.

 ## Multiple Inserts Rows Performance

-These benchmarks show the performance of executing **Multiple Row Inserts** in batches of **1000** which is a good example to show the comparative RDBMS performance for executing SQL Inserts:
+These benchmarks show the performance of executing **Multiple Row Inserts** in batches of **1000** - measuring the comparative performance of each RDBMS in executing large SQL Insert statements:

 <chart-js :data="{
     labels: [